nicolassp/XPERIA-P/Readme.txt

 Welcome to nicolassp's XPERIA-P	repo regarding Nemesis Kernel which is a fast,smooth and minimal kernel to drive your device into higher levels of responsiveness.

-I and cpascal7 created a team called OLYMPUS Team to offer you the best experience possible.
+I and cpascal7 created a team called OLYMPUS TEAM to offer you the best experience possible.

 ########################################################################################